nginxinc/kubernetes-ingress/docs/content/intro/nginx-ingress-controllers.md

 ---

-There are two NGINX-based Ingress controller implementations out there: the one made by NGINX ([nginxinc/kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress)) and the one made by Kubernetes ([kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx)).
+There are two NGINX-based Ingress Controller implementations out there: the one made by NGINX ([nginxinc/kubernetes-ingress](https://github.com/nginxinc/kubernetes-ingress)) and the one made by Kubernetes ([kubernetes/ingress-nginx](https://github.com/kubernetes/ingress-nginx)).
 In this document, we explain the key differences between those implementations.
 This information should help you to choose an appropriate implementation for your requirements or move from one implementation to the other.

 ## Which One Am I Using?

-If you are unsure about which implementation you are using, check the container image of the Ingress controller that is running.
-For the nginxinc/kubernetes-ingress Ingress controller its Docker image is published on [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress/) and available as *nginx/nginx-ingress*.
+If you are unsure about which implementation you are using, check the container image of the Ingress Controller that is running.
+For the nginxinc/kubernetes-ingress Ingress Controller its Docker image is published on [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress/) and available as *nginx/nginx-ingress*.

 ## The Key Differences

-The table below summarizes the key difference between nginxinc/kubernetes-ingress and kubernetes/ingress-nginx Ingress controllers.
-Note that the table has two columns for the nginxinc/kubernetes-ingress Ingress controller, as it can be used both with NGINX and NGINX Plus.
+The table below summarizes the key difference between nginxinc/kubernetes-ingress and kubernetes/ingress-nginx Ingress Controllers.
+Note that the table has two columns for the nginxinc/kubernetes-ingress Ingress Controller, as it can be used both with NGINX and NGINX Plus.
 For more information about nginxinc/kubernetes-ingress with NGINX Plus, read the [NGINX Ingress Controller with NGINX Plus](/nginx-ingress-controller/intro/nginx-plus) documentation.

 {{% table %}}
 | Aspect or Feature | kubernetes/ingress-nginx | nginxinc/kubernetes-ingress with NGINX | nginxinc/kubernetes-ingress with NGINX Plus |